A Bound on Chaos from Stability: Schwarzian Theory and Coadjoint Orbit Action

-\textbf{2.
-Schwarzian Theory and Coadjoint Orbit Action.} In SYK-like model and 2D dilaton gravity, the reparametrization symmetry along the thermal circle is broken to $SL(2,\mathbb{R})$, which leads to the pseudo-Goldstone boson described by the Schwarzian low energy effective action:
+In SYK-like model and 2D dilaton gravity, the reparametrization symmetry along the thermal circle is broken to $SL(2,\mathbb{R})$, which leads to the pseudo-Goldstone boson described by the Schwarzian low energy effective action:

 Here, $\phi(\tau)\in$\diffv\ is a diffeomorphism of the circle modulo $\slt$.